HIV/AIDS in Africa: The role of stigma

 Many activists have drawn attention to stigmatization of those testing as HIV positive.
 This is due to many factors such as a lack of understanding of the disease, lack of access to treatment, the media, knowing that AIDS is incurable, and prejudices brought on by a cultures beliefs.
 "When HIV/AIDS became a global disease, Some African leaders played ostrich and said that it was a gay disease found only in the West and Africans did not have to worry because there were no gays and lesbians in Africa".

-Africans were blind to the already huge epidemic that was infesting their communities.
+Africans were unaware of the already huge epidemic that was infesting their communities.
 The belief that only homosexuals could contract the diseases was later debunked as the number of heterosexual couples living with HIV increased.
 Unfortunately there were other rumors being spread by elders in Cameroon.
 These "elders speculated that HIV/AIDS was a sexually transmitted disease passed on from Fulani women only to non-Fulani men who had sexual contact with them.
 They also claimed if a man was infected as a result of having sexual contact with a Fulani woman, only a Fulani healer could treat him".

 This communal belief is shared by many other African cultures who believe that HIV and AIDS originated from women.
 Because of this belief that men can only get HIV from women many "women are not free to speak of their HIV status to their partners for fear of violence".

 In general HIV carries a negative stigma in Sub-Saharan Africa.
-Unfortunately This stigma makes it very challenging for Sub-Saharan Africans to share that they have HIV because they are afraid of being an outcast from their friends and family.
-In every Sub-Saharan community HIV is seen as the bringer of death.
+This stigma makes it very challenging for Sub-Saharan Africans to share that they have HIV, because they are afraid of being an outcast from their friends and family.
+In every Sub-Saharan community, HIV is seen as the bringer of death.
 The common belief is that once you have HIV you are destined to die.
 People seclude themselves based on these beliefs.
-They don't tell their family and live with guilt and fear because of HIV.
-However, there is a way to treat HIV and AIDS the problem is that many are just not aware of how HIV is spread or what effects it has on the body.
-"80.8% of participants would not sleep in the same room as someone who was HIV positive, while 94.5% would not talk to someone who was HIV positive".
+They do not tell their family and live with guilt and fear because of HIV.
+In a 2014 survey "80.8% of participants would not sleep in the same room as someone who was HIV positive, while 94.5% would not talk to someone who was HIV positive".